stanac/LiteApi/README.md

 ```

 You can use attributes: HttpGetAttribute, HttpPostAttribute, HttpPutAttribute,
-HttpDeleteAttribute, buy default action is GET if no attribute is set.
+HttpDeleteAttribute, by default action is GET if no attribute is set.

 ---